 Continuous use of painkillers substantially damages the kidneys, liver, and stomach.
 Some painkillers like opioids are highly addictive.
 Recent fatality data from the USA from the use/abuse of painkillers resulted in the declaration of a national emergency.

 Why Treat Inflammation with CBD?

-Through several studies CBD has been shown to reduce inflammation.
-Scientists interest in the potential benefits of CBD to inflammation due to THC’s antiepileptic and sedative effects.
+Through several studies, CBD has been shown to reduce inflammation.
+Scientists interested in the potential benefits of CBD to inflammation due to THC’s antiepileptic and sedative effects.
 However, unlike THC, cannabidiol is non-psychoactive.